Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 In RepRapFirmware on the Duet series, module numbers are as follows:

 * 0 - main firmware, specific for Duet board.
-Needs appropriate IAP (In-App Programmer, specific to Duet board) binary to be able to flash update.
+Needs the appropriate IAP (In-App Programmer, specific to the Duet board) binary present on the SD card to be able to install the firmware.
-* 1 - web server firmware, filename DuetWiFiServer.bin (WiFi-equipped Duets only)
+* 1 - WiFi module firmware, filename DuetWiFiServer.bin or DuetWiFiModule-32S3.bin depending on the board (WiFi-equipped Duets only)
 * 2 - update DSF packages in SBC mode (requires v3.5.0-rc.3 or newer)
-* 3 - update the bootloader on a CAN-connected Duet 3 expansion board.
+* 3 - update the bootloader on the CAN-connected Duet 3 expansion board specified by the B parameter.
 In older Duet 2 firmware versions, was used to put the WiFi module into bootloader mode, so that firmware can be uploaded directly via its serial port.
-* 4 - PanelDue firmware (RRF 3.2 and later; see [PanelDue firmware update instructions](/User_manual/RepRapFirmware/Updating_PanelDue){target=_blank}).
+* 4 - update PanelDue firmware (RRF 3.2 and later; see [PanelDue firmware update instructions](/User_manual/RepRapFirmware/Updating_PanelDue){target=_blank}).

 With all firmware versions up to RRF v3.2.2, all firmware update files are stored in the ‘0:/sys/’ directory.
 From RRF v3.3, to avoid too many files in this folder, all firmware update files are stored in ‘0:/firmware/’ directory.